Migration terms to know

 The Global Address List (GAL) is a searchable directory in Microsoft® Outlook® of all the users, groups, shared contacts, and resources that are defined for your G Suite domain.
 Global addresses are shared with everyone in your organization.

-Your legacy environment (sometimes called "legacy account") is where you're migrating from, for example Microsoft Office 365™.
+Your legacy environment (sometimes called "legacy account") is where you're migrating from, for example Microsoft Office 365®.

 An MSI is a Microsoft Windows® installer package that's in a .msi format.
 It can be used to deploy applications from a server.

-Personal Storage Table (PST) is a type of file format that contains data in Microsoft Outlook, such as email, contacts, and calendars.
+Personal Storage Table (PST) is a type of file format that contains data in Microsoft Outlook, such as email, calendars, or contacts.

 A top-level folder is any folder in an email service that's at the same level as the inbox.